ASA

 Q. How many classes can I participate in for my monthly fee?

-A. As many classes as your schedule will allow - both locations
+A. As many classes as your schedule will allow.

 Q. What is the monthly fee for classes?